JitterCompany/Kicad_bom_sync/README.md

 * No matching component (matching value + footprint) found?
 A new row is added and marked green.
 * If the sheet has a column called 'Sync' (optional but highly recommended), this is updated to '1' for matched components, or marked red for obsolete rows.

+### Update: automatic footprint renaming
+Since V0.5 the Kicad Footprint names are translated to simplify them.
+For example, the name of the footprint library is omitted and underscores are replaced with whitespace.
+The script is backwards compatible with old BOMs, and will highlight renamed footprints in blue.

 ### Reviewing the changes